-Before I landed in Japan’s Kansai International airport, I had planned to enjoy my stay in Japan to the fullest, travel extensively in Kansai region and try to go to Tokyo at least once.
+Before I landed at Japan’s Kansai International airport, I had planned to enjoy my stay in Japan to the fullest, travel extensively in the Kansai region, and try to go to Tokyo at least once.

-Given the fact that I will be a college student and unemployed for a year, I had little expectation to embark on an escapade like travelling to all the 47 prefectures of Japan.
-Nonetheless, deep-down I wanted to do something special and make my stay in Japan memorable forever.
+Given the fact that I will be a college student and unemployed for a year, I had little expectation to embark on an escapade like traveling to all the 47 prefectures of Japan.
+Nonetheless, deep down I wanted to do something special and make my stay in Japan memorable forever.

-Once I had covered Kansai and its nearby prefectures in Chubu and Chugoku region, I realised that my voyage was still incomplete.
+Once I had covered Kansai and its nearby prefectures in Chubu and Chugoku regions, I realized that my voyage was still incomplete.
 The constant craving for exploration pushed me on a mission to see every prefecture in Japan.
 Without wasting any time, I started tailoring travel plans and assigned them budgets.
-I knew this won’t be easy, since I was not eligible to buy the Japan Rail Pass, which allows unlimited free rides on JR lines.
+I knew this won’t be easy since I was not eligible to buy the Japan Rail Pass, which allows unlimited free rides on JR lines.
 Some regions do offer passes to residents and I tried making use of these passes wherever applicable.
-Planning for a goal-oriented travel like this was challenging, especially when my time and money were limited.
+Planning for a goal-oriented journey like this was challenging, especially when my time and money were limited.

 Technically, I started my journey in Nara and ended it in Nagano.
-However, I am presenting a brief account of my journey through the 47 prefectures, starting from Hokkaido, the northernmost island of Japan and moving down south till the former Ryukyu Kingdoms of Okinawa.
+However, I am presenting a brief account of my journey through the 47 prefectures, starting from Hokkaido, the northernmost island of Japan, and moving down south to the former Ryukyu Kingdoms of Okinawa.

-Hokkaido, is the second largest island of Japan which experiences a harsh and long winter.
-The vast panorama of meadows, marshes and lakes is a delight to the eyes in every season.
-I visited Hokkaido for twelve days in March, when it was still covered in thick layers of snow.
+Hokkaido is the second-largest island in Japan which experiences a harsh and long winter.
+The vast panorama of meadows, marshes, and lakes is a delight to the eyes in every season.
+I visited Hokkaido for twelve days in March when it was still covered in thick layers of snow.
 I reached Chitose by a flight and covered most of the popular destinations in Hokkaido, including the northernmost tip of Japan, Cape Sōya in Wakkanai.
 My childhood dream of living in an igloo came true when I entered the phantom village at lake Shikaribetsu.
 My days in Hokkaido were full of action and fun.
 No doubt I have brought back so many cheerful memories from that place.

 South of Hokkaido lies the largest of the four main islands of Japan – the Honshu island.
 Honshu is divided into five regions and 34 prefectures.
 I travelled to Aomori in the prime of the summer time, but to my surprise it was much cooler than the rest of Japan.
 The picturesque Aomori Bay at dusk has etched so deeply in my mind, that I still feel I am right there, sitting on the pier with Viki and watching the sun set behind those gentle mountains.

-Cliffs, mountains and primeval forests – Iwate prefecture is a perfect getaway for outdoor recreation.
+Cliffs, mountains, and primeval forests – Iwate prefecture is a perfect getaway for outdoor recreation.
 To name one such place, Jodogahama beach is very popular among beach lovers.
 It has a fabulous coastline with rugged white limestone rocks of various sizes rising from the sea.
 On my way back to Morioka from the Jodogahama beach, I saw numerous mountain forests from my bus window.
-I kept wondering how mesmerising this scenery would look during autumn, when some leaves will turn red, some yellow and some pale green.
+I kept wondering how mesmerizing this scenery would look during autumn when some leaves will turn red, some yellow, and some pale green.
 On a night walk in Morioka city, I strayed off to the Iwate park area.
 The park covers a wide area, which retains Morioka castle ruins.
-The original castle was demolished during Meiji period.
+The original castle was demolished during the Meiji period.
 From a distance, I spotted an interesting art that was glowing in the dark.
-As I walked towards it, I realised that it was a model of Morioka castle made entirely of plastic bottles.
+As I walked towards it, I realized that it was a model of Morioka castle made entirely of plastic bottles.

-The capital city of Miyagi Prefecture is Sendai, the most thriving city in Tohoku region.
+The capital city of Miyagi Prefecture is Sendai, the most thriving city in the Tohoku region.
 Although it was not the 7th of July when I visited Sendai, the city was decorated for a grand Tanabata celebration.
-To keep up the age old tradition, Sendai Tanabata festival is held from 6th to 8th of August, in accordance with the lunar calendar.
+To keep up the age-old tradition, the Sendai Tanabata festival is held from the 6th to the 8th of August, in accordance with the lunar calendar.
 Making way through a massively crowded shopping street, I reached Jozenji street, which is lined with zelkova trees.
 Walking through the tunnel of lush foliage was a respite from the summer’s heat.